 Professional behavior should be common sense, but unfortunately, inspectors are frequently treated with hostility and disrespect.

 Being rude or argumentive lowers the chance of you passing your inspection.
 Make sure your contact and response personnel—and frankly, everyone else too—can maintain a professional demeanor at all times.

-› Have the Right Information
+4. Make the Right Information Available

 Members of your contact and response teams must be able to provide the needed information and answer any questions.

 Important information could include: